hakaneroztekin/todo-app-javascript/README.md

 ![Alt text](app.png)

 # Further Development
-Currently To-do App is a front-end application.
-I plan to integrate it with backend.
+The first version of To-do App is a front-end application.
+Currently working to integrate it with back-end.

 # Tools & Techs Used
-Developed with JavaScript, HTML, CSS and WebStorm
+**Tech stack:** JavaScript, NodeJS, ExpressJS, Postman, HTML, CSS and WebStorm

 ## Developer
 [@hakaneroztekin](www.github.com/hakaneroztekin)